 - Based on the terms and conditions of the sponsor’s award or contract the sponsor’s approval may be required prior to budget transfer.

 - A college or department is to prepare the GC2 with appropriate justification and remarks, attach documentation (sponsor’s approval, if required) and obtain required college or department signatures (principle investigator, college/department business officer, and/or college president/CEO, or Chancellor).

-- Completed GC2 forms are submitted to the System Director of the Grants and Contracts for final signature.
+- Completed GC2 forms are submitted to the KCTCS Assistant Vice President of Grants Administration (GA) for final signature.

 - In an urgent situation, the GC2 can be forwarded to KCTCS Office of Sponsored Projects Accounting first, for entry into the accounting system.

-- Sponsored Projects Accounting will ensure SPDA’s signature is obtained.
+- Sponsored Projects Accounting will ensure GA’s signature is obtained.